TaitoUnited/taito-cli/WEBSITE.md

 ## Quick start

-Install linters and some libraries on host for code autocompletion purposes (add `--clean` to make a clean reinstall):
+Create local environment by installing some libraries and generating secrets (add `--clean` to recreate clean environment):

-    taito install
+    taito env apply

 Start containers (add `--clean` to make a clean rebuild, and to discard all data and db tables):